Simple Lemon Posset

 cup with lemon posset and topped with shortbread crumbs, raspberries and mint

-what is posset?
+What is posset?

 Originally, posset referred to a hot drink dating back to 15th century England.
 It was made with curdled milk, sugar and alcohol and often used as a remedy of sorts.
 In the 19th century, after the original drink had gone out of style, the name posset was repurposed as the softly set custard-like treat we’ll be making today.